 But what does appropriately trained mean?
 A good start is to be competent in basic digital skills – e.g. opening emails, searching the internet, creating shortcuts etc. You can check to see which skills are relevant to your area in the Government’s Essential Digital Skills Framework.

 There is more specific training that you can take around Assistive Technology.
-If you are looking for a focus around AAC then you may be interested in the Ace Centre’s Training, you can also contact the TechAbility Centres of Excellence to be referred to an existing senior Assistive Technologist for training in your area.
+You may be interested in the Ace Centre’s Training, or to study at a higher level Dundee University offer a Masters course in Educational Assistive Technology.
+You can also contact TechAbility to discuss your training requirements.

 There are free webinars at TechAbility’s YouTube channel, free resources at AbilityNet and Call Scotland to mention but a few.
 It can be a challenge to train in this area as “Assistive Technologist” is not a protected job role yet, if in doubt please contact us and where possible we will signpost.